FACT-Finder-Web-Components/shopware6-plugin/README.md

 ![Export Settings](docs/assets/export-settings.png "Export Settings")

-* Select Filter Attributes which should be ignored- product properties selected here will not be exported.
+* Select Filter Attributes which should be ignored - product properties selected here will not be exported.
 By default, all properties are being exported.
   **Note:** Variant products properties which are part of the configuration will ignore that settings.
 * Select Custom Fields which should be ignored - custom fields selected here will not be exported.
 By